skllfi/sparkle/docs/docs/tweaks/enable-hpet.md

 ## Overview
 - **ID/URL**: `enable-hpet`
-- **Description**: Forces use of the High Precision Event Timer (HPET), which can reduce stuttering and improve timing accuracy on some hardware.
+- **Description**: Forces use of the High Precision Event Timer, which can reduce stuttering and improve timing accuracy on some hardware.